Government Chief Whips and Deputy Whips since 1945

 For centuries, the government has provided financial support to the Monarch.
 Since 2012/13, this has been known as the Sovereign Grant, as provided for under the Sovereign Grant Act 2011.
 This was introduced to consolidate different sources of financial support (including the long-standing Civil List) while improving accountability of spending on the Monarch’s “official duties”.
 The Grant includes funding for:

-The level of the Grant (currently £86.3 million a year) is linked to, but not directly derived from, profits from the Crown Estate, a portfolio of land.
+The level of the Grant (£86.3 million a year in 2024/25) is linked to, but not directly derived from, profits from the Crown Estate, a portfolio of land.
 The Grant is extended at the beginning of a new reign (via Order in Council), reviewed every five years and subject to scrutiny by Parliament and the National Audit Office.
-Following the most recent review, the Sovereign Grant will be set at 12% of Crown Estate profits, which is expected to amount to a significant increase in cash terms from 2025/26.
+Following the most recent review, the Sovereign Grant will be set at 12% of Crown Estate profits.
+As a result of a significant rise in Crown Estate profits, the Sovereign Grant will increase to £132.1 million in 2025/26, a rise of £45.8 million or 53% in cash terms on the previous year.

 In addition to the Sovereign Grant, the King receives income (via the Privy Purse) from the Duchy of Lancaster (a landed estate), while the Prince of Wales receives net profits from the Duchy of Cornwall.
 The two Duchies are independently audited and subject to various Acts of Parliament.
 The Chancellor of the Duchy of Lancaster is a Cabinet position with residual duties in that Duchy.
 There have been occasional calls for revenue from both Duchies to be “surrendered” alongside that from the Crown Estate.
 Finally, the King derives private income from investments and inherited wealth, which is not made public.
 Critics have suggested Royal finances are “shrouded in fog”.